chebfun/chebsite/about/index.md

 Chebfun is an open-source software system for numerical computing with functions.
-The mathematical basis of Chebfun is piecewise polynomial interpolation implemented with what we call "Chebyshev technology".
-The foundations are described, with Chebfun examples, in _Approximation Theory and Approximation Practice_.
+The mathematical basis of Chebfun is piecewise polynomial interpolation implemented with what we call “Chebyshev technology”.
+The foundations are described, with Chebfun examples, in _[Approximation Theory and Approximation Practice](../ATAP/)_.
 Chebfun has extensive capabilities for dealing with linear and nonlinear differential and integral operators, and it also includes continuous analogues of linear algebra notions like QR and singular value decomposition.
 The [Chebfun2](../docs/guide/guide11.html) extension works with